Merzasphor/MWSE/docs/source/lua/api/tes3/rayTest.rst

     tes3.messageBox("The camera is looking at a '%s'", hitReference.object.name or hitReference.object.id)

-Get Activation Target
+Multiple Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example performs a ray test to match the normal activation target test.
-Unlike ``tes3.getPlayerTarget()`` this will return objects not normally available for activation.
+This example performs a ray test and displays all results in the entire ray test, rather than ending at the first object hit.

 .. code-block:: lua

-    local hitResult = tes3.rayTest({ position = tes3.getPlayerEyePosition(), direction = tes3.getPlayerEyeVector() })
+    local results = tes3.rayTest{ tes3.getCameraPosition(), direction = tes3.getCameraVector(), findAll = true }
-    local hitReference = hitResult and hitResult.reference
+    if results then
-    if (hitReference == nil) then
+        for i, hit in pairs(results) do
-        return
+            mwse.log("Ray hit #%d: %s", i, hit.reference or "<non-reference>");
         end

-    tes3.messageBox("The player is looking at a '%s'", hitReference.object.name or hitReference.object.id)
+    end

 Save rayTest result for use at a later point